 After completing this class, students should be able to:

-- Understand and analyze the relationship between culture and theatre.
+- Analyze the relationship between culture and theatre.

-- Identify a process of analyzing theatre to become a more critical audience member.
+- Identify the parts of a theatrical production to become a more critical audience member.

 - Analyze the script, directorial concept, design elements, and acting styles of a variety of plays.